scrambleegg7/SelfCar/CarND-Behavioral-Cloning-P3/mywriteup.md

 My project includes the following files:
 * model.py containing the script to create and train the model
+* Due to require heavy check routine for image data and setup parameters based on track scenarios (track1 & track2), thus I have setup python class module which has unique function for building / spliting train / test image data and formatting augmentation image for training.
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results

 #### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing with following code
 ```sh
 python drive.py model.h5
 ```